johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/2017-03-15-american-walker-in-britain-part-3/index.md

 English doesn't mean you will always be able to understand everyone over the telephone.

 Key tip: do not do something like ask for a room on 6/7/2017!!!
 In the US, we do month/day/year.
 But in the UK (and in [much of the rest of the world](https://en.wikipedia.org/wiki/Date_format_by_country)), it's day/month/year.
 To be safe, I spell out the month and add the day of the week as well, just to be certain.
 Unless your guide book leads you to be confident that you can get an evening meal, you should ask about that as well.
 In some B&B the host can make a meal for you.
 Or they may give you a ride to a local pub.
 In one place they arranged for a catered meal which I ate in their dining room.

 At a B&B keep in mind that it is somebody's home.
 Take your backpack off before entering.
 You don't know what's back there and you can easily knock things off a table or do other damage.
 You probably should take off your boots.
 Your host probably has had a lot of experience with unkempt walkers, especially in the rain, and will be ready to let you know what is expected.
 Even some pubs and hotels may have a sign at the front door about muddy boots and may have a place where you can sit and remove them.
-At one farmhouse during a heavy rain, my host met me at the door with a plastic wash basket and had me dump all my things into right there and then.
+At one farmhouse during a heavy rain, my host met me at the door with a plastic wash basket and had me dump all my things into the basket right there and then.

 A few places have elaborate rules.
 At a private home one may see rules against washing clothing in the sink.
 <img style="float: right;" src="/img/tea_at_b_and_b.png" alt="tea service at B&B" width="288">
 The one thing you can be almost certain of is that there will be an electric water kettle in your room with a few packets of biscuits.
 If your host offers you tea when you arrive, that is likely to mean you will be offered tea and cake in a sitting room.
-That can be very nice, although I confess that after a long day of walking I am too eager to get into a hot shower and get cleaned up.
+That can be very nice, although I confess that after a long day of walking I am eager to get into a hot shower and get cleaned up so "tea" sounds less attractive.
+But I always accept the offer because it may be an opportunity for some nice social chit chat and local information as well.

+Back at the beginning of these notes, I showed an elaborate canopy bed.
 <img style="float: right;" src="/img/spartan_room.png" alt="a Spartan room" width="341">
-Back at the beginning of these notes, I showed an elaborate canopy bed.
 I have been happy to make do with more Spartan accommodations as well.

 #### Types of Accommodations